nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 }
 ```

-<h3>Set apache to run as the vagrant user</h3>
+<h3>Set Apache to run as the Vagrant user</h3>
 Because this is a development-only environment we can use a little hack I stumbled upon on Jeremy Kendall’s blog (http://jeremykendall.net/2013/08/09/vagrant-synced-folders-permissions/).
-All we need to do is change the apache user and group to use vagrant’s user and group.
+All we need to do is change the apache user and group to use Vagrant’s user and group.
 This way apache can write to cache and log directories with no problem!
 ``` puppet
 exec { "ApacheUserChange" :
   command => "/bin/sed -i 's/APACHE_RUN_USER=www-data/APACHE_RUN_USER=vagrant/' /etc/apache2/envvars",